Financial aid consists of federal grants, scholarships, state grants and loans. All sources are considered when packaging your award.

 Science, Technology, Engineering, and Mathematics (STEM) Incentive Program

 The NYS STEM Incentive Program provides tuition awards to students who are New York State residents attending a public or private degree-granting college or university located in New York State.
 Recipients must be in the top 10 percent of students of their high school graduating class, pursue an approved, two or four-year STEM degree program and agree to live in NYS and work in a STEM field in NYS for five years after graduation.
 For more information, visit www.hesc.ny.gov/pay-for-college.

 Grants of $1,550 are awarded to high school graduates who are residents of one of New York's eight major reservations and who attend an approved post secondary educational institution in New York State.

 New York State Native American Programs

 The following Financial Aid programs are available to Canadian students who are studying in the United States:

 An alternative loan (private loan) is a loan with a variable interest rate that requires a credit-worthy co-signor if a student does not have the required credit history established.
-Alternative loans have a 6 month grace period.
+Alternative loans usually have a 6 month grace period, though some lenders offer a longer grace period.
 Interest begins to accrue when the first disbursement is made.
 View the list of previously used alternative loan lenders from the past two years.
 You may choose from this list or opt to use another alternative/private loan lender of your choice.